-Deciding where to place your device can sometimes be a difficult decision.
+There is a lot of information out there and sometimes deciding where to place your device can be a difficult decision.
 The best thing is to not overthink it.
 You simply want to test the air you and your loved ones are regularly breathing within the home.

-In Canada, we have documented a 13% decrease in radon when you move up from the basement to the main floor, but then no further decrease beyond that.
+In Canada, for properties with forced air ventilation (i.e. furnaces) we have documented a 13% decrease in radon when you move up from the basement to the main floor, but then no further decrease beyond that.
 This makes sense as the level of your property in direct contact with the ground will have the highest amount of radon.
 But if you never use your basement, don’t test there.

 Have a unique situation?
 Need some additional advice?
 We’re here to help.
 Email us at [email protected] and we’ll do our best to answer your questions.